liufengyun/oopsla23-artifact/README.md

 ## Implementation

-The implementation is located mainly in the following source files:
+The implementation is integrated in Dotty, and is located mainly in the following source files:

 ```
 /home/dotty/compiler/library/src/scala/annotation/init.scala